Symptoms become subtler with age. Here’s what you need to know to protect your ticker.

 Sign #3: Shortness of Breath

-Shortness of breath is one of the most common heart attack symptoms in older adults, because in many cases, a heart attack leads to associated heart failure, Dr. Forman says.
+Shortness of breath is one of the most common heart attack symptoms in older adults, Dr. Foreman says.
+That’s because a heart attack leads to associated heart failure in many cases, he adds.

 “The struggling heart basically results in blood backing up into the lungs, causing a sensation where people feel like they’re struggling to breathe,” he explains.

 This shortness of breath would be disproportionate to any activity you’re doing.
 For example, shortness of breath while you’re walking up a steep driveway would be less concerning than the same symptom coming on when you’re simply sitting on the couch and watching TV.

 In many older adults, shortness of breath and lack of blood flow can also manifest in a sense of confusion, especially if it comes on suddenly, Dr. Forman says.

 Think of a heart attack like a plumbing problem.
 Something’s going on to make it not pump as effectively as it normally does.
 That means the blood flow from your heart can be interrupted, so there’s less blood going out.
 As a result, it can reduce blood flow to the brain, which can lead to confusion or other mental lapses.